What does hypertension mean?

 - Feeling weight into your ears, neck, or chest.

-All the symptoms that are mentioned above are only shown when the hypertension situation becomes a difficult, dangerous, or at-risk situation.
-One of the most alarming things about hypertension is that it does not show symptoms usually, but when that patient reaches an alarming situation, treatment is crucial.
-Two-third of hypertension patients do not know that they are suffering from hypertension.
+All the symptoms mentioned above are only shown when the hypertension situation becomes severe, dangerous, or at-risk.
+One of the most disturbing things about hypertension is that it does not show symptoms normally.
+Still, when that patient reaches an alarming situation, treatment is crucial.
+One-third of hypertension patients do not know that they are suffering from hypertension.

 The exact causes of high blood pressure are unclear, but few are known.
-Some points that are listed below are among the significant causes of hypertension:
+Some points that are listed below are among the major causes of hypertension:

-- Sedentary lifestyle, i.e., not doing enough physical work, lack of proper exercise.
+- Sedentary lifestyle, i.e., not doing enough physical work.

-- The deficiency of proper diets like fruits and vegetables is a source of dietary fibers.
+- Deficiency of proper diet like fruits and vegetables that are a source of dietary fibers.